kangguru/rack-google-analytics/README.md

-# rack-google-analytics
+# Rack google Analytics

 Simple Rack middleware to help injecting the google analytics tracking code into the footer of your websites.

-This middleware injects the code directly before the `</body>` tag of documents matching the `Content-Type` of `/html/` (therefore `text/html`).
-You should also be aware that as this rewrites the body length, the `Content-Length` header is also removed (sure, I could rewrite it, but i'm not aware of any benefits.)

-As of 0.6 the class is called Rack::GoogleAnalytics, in 0.5 and earlier this was incorrectly documented, and this name has now been decided upon.

-As of `0.2.0` there are no tests as I have not had chance to do this right.

-Version 0.2.0 implements the default code to be the asynchronous google code (see: http://bit.ly/async-analytics ).
+This middleware injects either the synchronous or asynchronous google analytics tracker code into the correct place of any request with `Content-Type` containing `html` (therefore `text/html` and similar).

+Formerly this gem had an environments setting, that has been removed pending refactoring.

 ## Usage

-  require 'rack-google-analytics'
+  require 'rack/google-analytics'
   use Rack::GoogleAnalytics, :tracker => 'UA-xxxxxx-x'

 Note: since 0.2.0 this will use the asynchronous google tracker code, for the traditional behaviour please use: